enino84/Data-Engineering-Data-Factory-Azure-Functions-Blob-Storage/README.md

 The `process_blobs` method is responsible for processing all blobs in the `lokadata` container.
 It first retrieves a list of all blobs in the container using the `list_blobs` method of the container client, then iterates over each blob and calls the `process_blob` method to handle the events contained in that blob.

 Finally, the `store_processed_blobs` method is responsible for uploading the processed data to the `lokadataprocessed` container in CSV format.
 It first creates an in-memory byte stream (`io.BytesIO`) containing the contents of each DataFrame as CSV, then uploads each byte stream as a blob to the appropriate location in the container using the `upload_blob` method of the blob client.

-Overall, this Azure function is responsible for processing incoming JSON data, extracting relevant events, and storing them in a relational database.
+This Azure function is responsible for processing incoming JSON data, extracting relevant events, and storing them in a relational database.
 The use of Pandas DataFrames and Azure Blob Storage makes it easy to manipulate the data in memory before storing it, and the structured event handling makes it easy to modify the function to handle new event types in the future.

-## Handler Function
+## Azure Data Factory